Chas McCormick Player Props: Astros vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 14th in the league with a collective 8.8 strikeouts per nine innings.
+- The Angels pitching staff ranks 14th in the league with a collective 8.8 strikeouts per nine innings.

-- The Angels have a 4.25 team ERA that ranks 15th among all MLB pitching staffs.
+- The Angels have a 4.27 team ERA that ranks 17th across all league pitching staffs.

-- Angels pitchers combine to surrender 62 total home runs at a clip of 1.1 per game (to rank 14th in baseball).
+- The Angels rank 14th in baseball in home runs allowed (62 total, 1.1 per game).

-- Detmers (0-4) gets the starting nod for the Angels in his 10th start of the season.
-He has a 4.93 ERA in 45 2/3 innings pitched, with 58 strikeouts.
+- The Angels are sending Ohtani (5-1) to the mound for his eighth start of the season.
+He is 5-1 with a 2.91 ERA and 90 strikeouts through 65 2/3 innings pitched.

-- The left-hander last pitched on Saturday against the Miami Marlins, when he went five innings, allowing three earned runs while giving up 10 hits.
+- The right-hander's last appearance came on Sunday against the Miami Marlins, when he threw six innings, surrendering one earned run while allowing six hits.

-- In nine games this season, the 23-year-old has put up an ERA of 4.93, with 11.4 strikeouts per nine innings.
-Opponents are hitting .280 against him.

 © 2023 Data Skrive.
 All rights reserved.